cbueth/delaynet/CONTRIBUTING.md

 - Open an [Issue](https://gitlab.ifisc.uib-csic.es/carlson/delaynet/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
-- Explain the behavior you would expect and the actual behavior.
+- Explain the behaviour you would expect and the actual behaviour.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test